inneralien/SimShop/docs/sim_config.rst

 ======================
 Simulation Config File
 ======================
-Simulation config files are used to define the files need for a simulation as well as define the tests that can be run.
+Simulation config files are used to define the files needed for a simulation as well as define the tests that can be run.
 Each variant will have one and only one simulation config file.